cwi-dis/iotsa/readme.md

 This library contains a framework to easily create esp8266-based web servers that can interface to all sorts of sensors and actuators.
 At the moment the servers can be partially REST-compatible, more support for this will be added later.

-PCB design for a small board with an ESP-12 and room for additional hardware is included, see below.
+PCB design for a small board with an ESP-12 and room for additional hardware is included, see the _hardware_ section below.
+A 3D-printable case (which can be customized to the size you need, and with extra holes for wires or switches or LEDs or whatever) is included too.

 ## Installation and use